z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_01_GettingStarted.md

   #include <arch/zx.h>
 ```
 but where does this file come from?
 The Z88DK installation contains hundreds of
-header files and only a small number of them are for use with zsdcc and the
+header files and only a some of them are for use with zsdcc and the
 Spectrum.

 The answer can be found by running our compilation command again with -v instead